 d.
 Discrimination with Respect to Employment or Occupation

-Discrimination did occur with respect to employment and occupation for HIV-positive individuals.
 Foreign migrant workers enjoy the same legal protections as Uzbek workers as long as their employers follow all legal procedures for their employment.
-Enforcement of employment law is lax, primarily due to insufficient staffing of relevant entities, and endemic corruption.
+Enforcement of employment law was lax, primarily due to insufficient staffing of relevant entities and endemic corruption.

 e.
 Acceptable Conditions of Work

-The national minimum monthly wage, used primarily to calculate salaries in the public sector as well as various taxes and duties, was 96,105 soum ($40.04) per month between December 2013 and August 2014.
-On September 1, it increased 12 percent to 107,635 soum ($44.85).
+The national minimum monthly wage, used primarily to calculate salaries in the public sector as well as various taxes and duties, was 118,400 soum ($ 44.67) per month between December 2014 and August 2015.
+On September 1, it increased 10 percent to 130, 240 soum ($49.14).
+(Due to the difficulty in obtaining official conversion, the real earning power of the minimum monthly wage was about half of that calculated at the official rate.)
 Officials defined the poverty level as consumption of fewer than 2,100 calories per day, but the government did not publish any income indicators of poverty.
 According to the government, 17 percent of the population lived below the poverty level, but some unofficial estimates using different indicators put the figure as high as 77 percent.
-According to the government, the unemployment rate was 5.2 percent, although unofficial estimates put this number much higher.
-According to unofficial statistics, approximately 60 percent of the employed population had low-productivity and low-income jobs.

 The law establishes a standard workweek of 40 hours and requires a 24-hour rest period.
 The law provides overtime compensation as specified in employment contracts or as agreed with an employee’s trade union.
 Such compensation can be provided in the form of additional pay or leave.
 The law states that overtime compensation should not be less than 200 percent of the employee’s average monthly salary rate.
 Additional leave time should not be less than the length of actual overtime work.
 An employee may not work more than 120 hours of overtime per year, but this limitation was not generally observed, particularly in the public sector.
 The law prohibits compulsory overtime.